 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality.
 The decision is yours, and whether or not you decide to buy something is completely up to you.

 Authors: Michael T. Nygard

 This book is also on my list of great architecture books.
 For the past many years the book The Pragmatic Programmer has resided as number one on my list.
 This changed this year due to me reading "Release it!"
 This is a great hands on book, which takes you through all the things that can go wrong with software and systems.
 Michal Nygard mentions a long range of war stories of different software failures that make systems crash horribly.
-My most favorite part of the book is on stability patterns and stability antipatterns.
+My most favourite part of the book is on stability patterns and stability antipatterns.
 These are patterns found around connections/endpoints which improve or decrease stability.
-This book is more relevant than ever in these days with the amount of connections our software has.
+This book is more relevant than ever these days with the amount of connections our software has.
 It is especially relevant if you are working with micro services or distributed systems in general.

 I have created a thorough review of this book here.

 2 - The Pragmatic Programmer: From Journeyman to Master

 Author: Andy Hunt (Sometimes Andrew)

 This is likely the first book I read on programming.
 I remember I was about a year into my professional career.
 Many of the things mentioned in this book are very basic and easy to understand.
 If you are new to programming you may learn a great deal.
 If you have years of experience it will likely confirm what you are doing is right (or wrong).
 Therefore I believe this book is great for developers of all levels of skill.

 Something that you will definitely learn is how to approach development pragmatically.
 This book will guide you through the obstacles and technical decisions in the daily work of a programmer.